gSchool/quick-check-20170113/README.md

 ### Write a function that swaps two elements in an array

-- The function will take an array and two indexes
-- The function will then swap the elements at those two indexes
+- The function will swap the elements at the two given indexes
-- If the indexes are invalid, do nothing
-- The array outside of the function reflect this change
+- The array outside of the function must be affected by any changes
 - You cannot use scope outside of the function

 e.g.